Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Numerical experiments

-\textbf{BENCHMARK SCENARIO}: To better understand how the price allocation scheme impact both the MH based service flow and platform revenue, we run a benchmark scenario representing a traditional transit hub where operators may converge for transfers, but no digitalization is setup for cost transfers between the operators.
-This solution is obtained by simply solving the lower-level model only with a fixed price of $\$3$.
-When MOD service link prices are all fixed to \$3 per unit distance, only link (A, H) is actively used with a flow of 24.47 from node 1.
-Both nodes 2 and 3 are not served by the MOD service.
-Total revenue is \$73.4 and the proportion of opened MH capacity is 12.24\%.
+The results are summarized in \textbf{Table~\ref{tab: toy_example_result}} under the columns "Price", "Subsidy", and "Flow".
+Flows on virtual capacity links (e.g., D-D') are not shown in the table for simplicity.
+OD pair (3, 0) relies exclusively on the direct non-MaaS link, whereas OD pairs (1, 0) and (2, 0) exhibit multimodal routing behavior, combining both direct and MaaS-integrated links.
+Specifically, flows for OD (1, 0) and (2, 0) are distributed across three routes: the direct link, a non-MaaS path using the transit connection, and a MOD-only path.
+This highlights the benefits to travelers starting from nodes 1 and 2 when MOD services are introduced.
+However, under the provided pricing scheme for OD (1, 0), no travelers select service node A, and the service link chain $A-A'-H$ remains closed.
+This reflects the competitive dynamics of the market, where multiple services may be available but not all are viable for platform operation.

-\textbf{BASE SCENARIO}: The results are summarized in \textbf{Table~\ref{tab: toy_example_result}} under the columns "Price 1" and "Flow 1."
-OD pair (3, 0) exclusively relies on the direct non-MaaS link, whereas OD pairs (1, 0) and (2, 0) exhibit multimodal routing behavior that combines both direct and MaaS-integrated links.
-Notably, OD (1, 0) distributes its flow across three routes: the direct link, a non-MaaS path using the transit connection $(1-S-0)$, and a MOD-only path via $(1-A-H-S-0)$, highlighting the benefits to travelers from node 1 when MOD services are introduced.
-The MaaS-based MOD service links (A, H) and (B, H) are priced at 3.0 and 0.937, respectively, to maximize total revenue.
-The latter reflects a subsidy of \$2.06 per unit distance for travelers using MOD service from zone 2.
-For OD pair (3, 0), the direct link in the dummy subnetwork dominates all other options. even when the platform offers free access to the MOD service link (C, H), no travelers would choose to use it nor would the operator serve that area.
-Due to the overall low usage of MaaS services in this setting, the hub is heavily underutilized, with a capacity set to only 16.9\% of the maximum capacity.
-The total MaaS service revenue in this case is \$90.8, a 23.7\% increase over the benchmark.
-The value of having a cyberphysical MH with enabled subsidy is equal to \$16.6 per operating period.
+The platform access fees for OD (1, 0) and (2, 0) are set at 8.49 and 6.84, respectively, to maximize total revenue.
+To incentivize operators to participate in the platform without incurring losses, the operator receives a subsidy of 3.50 per traveler entering the service at node D for OD (1, 0).
+For OD pair (2, 0), the corresponding operator subsidy is 4.50.
+This indicates that involving operators in the route from service node B to hub H is more costly for the platform.
+For nodes A and C, other modes dominate the options.
+Therefore, no subsidy is offered, as opening services at these nodes is deemed unprofitable.

-\begin{remark} \textit{Compared to a benchmark transit hub, the subsidy-enabled MH can produce a higher capacity and increased revenues; the value of having a such a MH can be quantified as the difference in the objective value.} \end{remark}
+For OD (3, 0), the direct link in the dummy subnetwork dominates all other options.
+Even if the platform were to offer free access to the MOD service link (C,H), travelers would not choose it, nor would the operator serve that area.
+Due to the overall low usage of MaaS services in this scenario, the hub is significantly underutilized, operating at only 21.59\% of its maximum capacity.
+The total platform service profit in this case is \$161.10.